theodoreOnzGit/theologyOnGit/criticisms_of_creationism/criticisms.typ

 == Criticism 1: Creationists use Argument from Ignorance

-Penncock states that creationists use "argument from ignorance".
+Pennock states that creationists use "argument from ignorance".
 Argument from ignorance is a classic logical fallacy where a person thinks A is true because of the lack of visible evidence that contradicts A @walton2010arguments .
 Walton